github1/meshage/README.md

 Joins the cluster and begins advertising the nodes message handlers.

 **start(callback : (router : ConnectedMessageRouter) => void)**
-- `callback` - accepts a function which is invoked once the node joins the cluster.
-The callback function is provided a router instance which can be used to send or broadcast messages.
+- `callback` - (optional) accepts a callback function which is provided a router instance.
+The router instance can be used to send or broadcast messages to nodes in the cluster.

 ```javascript
 node.start(router => {